 The TRICARE Retiree Dental Program (TRDP)

 TRICARE's military dental insurance for retired personnel is administered by a different provider: Delta Dental.
 Delta has held this contract since 2012 and now insures over 1.5 million Uniformed Services retirees.

 Under the TRDP, military retirees of any age can receive affordable dental care both in the United States and internationally.
-The insurance covers a wide range of dental treatments including dentures, implants, braces, and accident and emergency cover.
+The insurance covers a wide range of dental treatments including dentures, dental implants, braces, and accident and emergency cover.

 Eligible retirees can also enroll their spouses, plus children up to age 21 (or 23 if they are studying full time).

 Members can enrol at any time, but those who sign up within four months of retiring get to skip the 12-month waiting period that usually applies to certain major treatments (more details below).

 You can see any dentist with a TRDP plan, but Delta says its enrollees save an average of 22% by visiting a TRDP network dentist.
 This is because these dentists have pre-agreed maximum amounts to charge for each type of treatment.